Cx3eno/Projects/README.md

 # Projects

-A curated lists of several constrasting projects that I made in different languages.
+A curated lists of several constrasting projects that are made in different languages.
 The list of languages are:

 1. C